 A limited number of master's students are admitted to HGSE on a part-time basis.
 Applicants must include a brief statement in the Program Information section of the online application, indicating why they are requesting part-time study.

-Full-time enrollment is required for the following:
+A full-time application is required for the following:

 - Doctor of Philosophy in Education

 - Doctor of Education Leadership

 - Teacher Education Program